Apply for funding

 What costs can the grant cover?

-Against Breast Cancer will consider funding directly allocated costs on receipt of a strong justification as part of the grant application that will be reviewed by the Scientific Advisory Board, but will not fund overheads, estates and indirect project costs including computing and information support, central services, general maintenance, lighting, heating and other infrastructure costs.
+Against Breast Cancer will consider funding directly allocated costs on receipt of a strong justification as part of the grant application that will be reviewed by the Scientific Advisory Board.
+We will not fund overheads, estates and indirect project costs including computing and information support, central services, general maintenance, lighting, heating and other infrastructure costs.

 Proposals for equipment costs only will not be considered.